Nancy-codergirl/Street-food-website/README.md

 This project was worked on by *Nancy Muriithi*

 ## License
-This project has the MIT License.
+This project has the MIT license and Copyright (c) 2021 Nancy-codergirl.